opencoff/ovpn-tool/README.md

     $ ovpn-tool foo.db export --print-client-template > c.template

+### Replacing the user passphrase on a DB
+If you desire to change the DB passphrase, you can do so with the `passwd` command:

+    $ ovpn-tool foo.db passwd

+This merely changes the way the encrypted DB key is stored on disk.

 ## Template variables available for customization
 The following template parameters are available for use in your custom configuration templates: